cweigandt/recipe-website/README.md

 $ npm run start-test-env
 ```

-This will run in the test environment with dummy recipes
+This will run in the test environment which installs a mock database

 ## Production

-If you would like to enable `npm start` and connect to your own database, you will need to do the following:
+If you would like to enable `npm start` and connect to your own database, you will need to add the following files and initialize your own database on firecloud.

 All of the following should be placed in `server/credentials`